Counter-jihad: Counter-jihad ideology

 Toby Archer detects a difference between the European and American wings of the movement.
 The American wing emphasizes an external threat, essentially terrorist in nature.
 The European wing sees a cultural threat to European traditions stemming from immigrant Muslim populations.
-While Archer notes that the perceived failure of multi-culturalism is shared across much of the political spectrum, he argues the counter-jihad movement is a particular conservative manifestation of this trend.
-He acknowledges the movement's conservative defense of human rights and the rule of law but he believes by rejecting progressive policy it rejects much of what Europe is today.
+While Archer notes that the perceived failure of multiculturalism is shared across much of the political spectrum, he argues that the counter-jihad movement is a particular conservative manifestation of this trend.
+He acknowledges the movement's conservative defense of human rights and the rule of law, but he believes that by rejecting progressive policy, it rejects much of what Europe is today.

 The views of the counter-jihad movement have been criticised as a source of support for the anti-Muslim views of individuals inspired to take violent direct action.
 Anders Behring Breivik, responsible for the 2011 Norway attacks, published a manifesto explaining his views which drew heavily on the work of counter-jihad bloggers such as Fjordman.
 Daniel Pipes argues that a "close reading of his manifesto suggests" that Breivik wanted to discredit and undermine the movement's dedication to democratic change to further Breivik's "dreamed-for revolution" as the only alternative.
-Breivik has later been identified as a neo-Nazi, (Note: Sources describing Breivik as neo-Nazi include:) and has stated that he had exploited counter-jihad rhetoric in order to protect "ethno-nationalists", and instead start a media drive against what he deemed "anti-nationalist counterjihad"-supporters.
+Breivik has later been identified as a neo-Nazi, (Note: Sources describing Breivik as neo-Nazi include:) and has stated that he had exploited counter-jihad rhetoric in order to protect "ethno-nationalists", and instead started a media drive against what he deemed "anti-nationalist counterjihad"-supporters.

 Executive director of the Institute of Race Relations, Liz Fekete, has argued that although most of the counter-jihad movement "stops short of advocating violence to achieve their goals", the most extreme parts share much of Breivik's discursive frameworks and vocabulary.
-She contrasts this with more mainstream counter-jihadists, that warn of Islamisation as a result of naïvety or indecisiveness, whom she identifies as a source of legitimacy for the former.
+She contrasts this with more mainstream counter-jihadists, who warn of Islamisation as a result of naïvety or indecisiveness, whom she identifies as a source of legitimacy for the former.

-Philosopher Marius Mjaaland has described the role given to Christianity in some parts of the counter-jihad movement and has identified some aspects of the movement's ideology that he says links it to fascism-like conspiracy theories, claiming that the movement draws heavily from the Crusades.
+Philosopher Marius Mjaaland has described the role given to Christianity in some parts of the counter-jihad movement and has identified some aspects of the movement's ideology that he says link it to fascism-like conspiracy theories, claiming that the movement draws heavily from the Crusades.

 Counter-jihad has sought to portray Western Muslims as a "fifth column", collectively seeking to destabilize Western nations' identity and values for the benefit of an international Islamic movement intent on the establishment of a caliphate in Western countries.
 Much of the Eurabia literature and Counter Jihad forums describe taqiyya as a manipulative strategy used by moderate Muslims to infiltrate and eventually overthrow society.

-Comparison with anti-communism

-The movement has been compared to the anti-communism of the Cold War.
-The Southern Poverty Law Center compares both as similar exaggerated threats.
-"Like the communists that an earlier generation believed to be hiding behind every rock, infiltrated 'Islamist' operatives today are said to be diabolically preparing for a forcible takeover."